skellis46/finger-pointing-moon/case-for-support.md

 Problem 2 methods:
     + traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice (some overlap of materials examined in Problem 1)
     + practice-research: process-driven experimental movement practice as paradigmatically complex and experientially driven
+        * paradigmatic cases of the problem of knowledge production in practice-research generally, and in dance specifically
+        * Dance and choreographic practices are paradigmatic in this method, because "The body is both a question and an inaccessible answer ... [where] the unseen shimmers, the unheard whispers, the unfelt is caressed and we intuit the unknown."[@heathfield_what_2011]
-    + practice-research: collecting practice of 'unforgettable experiences of body-based performance'
+    + practice-research: collecting practice of 'unforgettable experiences of body-based practice/performance'
+        * collecting hand-written notes/letters of others about memories of watching dance/performance.
+Key: analogue, experience of watching (vs 'doing' in experimental movement practice above)
+        * watching and/or doing (not sure whether to focus on watching only)
+        * cataloguing of collected letters/responses (sorting into various kinds of works, responses, years, etc)
     + practice-research: collecting practice of epistemic materials, traces, ideas, notes, thoughts focusing on 'The Unknowable Body'

 Problem 3 methods:
     + traditional scholarship: collect representative sample of body-based practice-research outcomes (exploring range from those that describe explicit findings to those in which the practice-outputs are presented to 'speak for themselves') -- could use sample from REF2021 in UK?
     + traditional scholarship: critical analysis of this sample to understand the language artist-scholars use to describe their understandings or 'findings'.

-##### + __Practice-research fieldwork__

-consisting of three distinct practices (all based on the premise that we understand through doing (Ingold here?):

-1. process-driven experimental movement practice 1st and 2nd person component.[^1st] high resolution experiences through movement: what is unsayable? what is unknowable? what remains?
-Dance and choreographic practices are paradigmatic in this method, because "The body is both a question and an inaccessible answer ... [where] the unseen shimmers, the unheard whispers, the unfelt is caressed and we intuit the unknown."[^heath2011] paradigmatic cases of the problem of knowledge production in practice-research generally, and in dance specifically

-2. solitude practice: (leadership focused) One hour daily in solitude and silence - "doubts, or questions, or even just difficulties ... can only be found within--without distractions, without peer pressure, in solitude".[^deres2010] This component is speculative and unknown.
-It's a wildcard.

-3. collecting practice: called "unforgettable experiences": collecting hand-written notes/letters of others about memories of watching dance/performance.
-Key: analogue, experience of watching (vs 'doing' in experimental movement practice above)

-##### + __Traditional scholarship__

-literature and field review focusing on (analysis of historical and current literature in practice-research (and beyond) re epistemic work to produce annotated bibliography and literature database):

-1. history of practice-research, artistic research, practice-led research, practice-based research (etc) around the world, and in particular Scandanavia, UK, and Australia

-2. published materials that include discussion of epistemological questions surrounding practice-research

-3. any examples of creative practice projects that explicitly or implicitly explore epistemology

-##### + __Case-studies/ethnographic interviews__

-case-studies/ethnographic interviews - exploring , uncertainty and knowledge production (in a range of practices and disciplines). + leadership/epistemics/uncertainty/humility/epistemic limits. how to identify these cases?
-Cases ought also to be current practitioners working with PaR -- who would these be? (who are the key figures in dance? (and perhaps beyond).

-Possibilities could be:
-    + Bob and Lee
-    + Henk Borgdorff
-    + Michael Schwab
-    + Carol Brown
-    + Paul Magee
-    + Wendell Berry
-    + what about areas like nursing, or care-based practices?
-Go broader

-### Collection

-### Analysis

-- analysis of these various data?
-    + cataloguing of collected letters/responses (sorting into various kinds of works, responses, years, etc)
-    + exploration of creative potential of photographs from main practice

-- add pace layers (PARA?) from devonthink as a way of thinking about the 'times' of the parts of the design?
-- address climate change in structure/construction of project method and management?

 ## Project plan and timetable